CastilloAnthony/CS-4800_Project_Sherlock/README.md

 # CS-4800_Server-Status-Checker
-This program is designed for California State University Stanislaus' CS-4800 2023 Fall class. meant to be able to ping servers to check to see if they are up (responsive) or if they are down (unresponsive).
+This program is designed for California State University Stanislaus' CS-4800 2023 Fall class.
+It is meant to be able to ping servers to check to see if they are up (responsive) or if they are down (unresponsive).

 ## Team Members
 - Christian Alameda